Flora Cash: History

+Formation and early releases: 2012–2016

 Lleshaj, an Albanian originally from Kosovo, whose family fled to Sweden while she was a child to escape war and conflict in the region, was living in Stockholm when she met Randall, from Minneapolis, on SoundCloud in 2012.
 Lleshaj began commenting on the tracks Randall had posted and the two discovered they appreciated each other's music.
 After meeting in person in Minneapolis, they began working together in Sweden as Flora Cash.
 The duo has said that they've never revealed the origin or meaning of their band name to anyone.

 They released their debut EP, Mighty Fine, on December 12, 2012.
 Their second EP, Made It for You, came out on June 13, 2013.
 That year, Lleshaj and Randall also married.

-They released a third EP, I Will Be There, on September 20, 2014.
-A few singles followed.
+A third EP, I Will Be There, followed on September 20, 2014.

-Then, after signing with Swedish label Icons Creating Evil Art in 2015, they released, Can Summer Love Last Forever? in March 2016.
+After signing with Swedish label Icons Creating Evil Art in 2015, they released Can Summer Love Last Forever? in March 2016.
 The seven-song mini-LP earned them nominations for two GAFFA awards, as Swedish Artist of the Year and Swedish Newcomer of the Year.

+Debut album and breakthrough: 2017–2018

 Flora Cash released their debut full-length album, Nothing Lasts Forever (And It's Fine), in April 2017.
-Earmilk gave the album nine out of ten stars and called it "as delicate and fragile as the core values the two write for, truth, beauty and living for the moment in a modern world where everything is taken for granted".
+Earmilk gave it nine out of ten stars and called it "as delicate and fragile as the core values the two write for, truth, beauty and living for the moment in a modern world where everything is taken for granted".

+The duo broke into the mainstream with their song "You're Somebody Else", a track from Nothing Lasts Forever (And It's Fine), which achieved its initial success after being used in a viral Movistar commercial in Mexico promoting safety for young people meeting each other online.

+In July 2018, they signed to Sony Music's RCA Records.

+After debuting on Pandora Radio's Predictions chart in August 2018 and retaining the #4 spot into September, "You're Somebody Else" reached the Top 10 on both Billboard's Alternative Songs and Adult Alternative Songs airplay charts that November.
+The song reached the number one position on American radio on both the Mediabase Adult Alternative and alternative radio formats.